FAQ

 Q: You complain about not being able to watch some Star Trek series in your country.
 Ever heard of VPN?

 A: I have VPN as an option to stay anonymous, but it doesn't solve problems with geoblocked subscriptions at all.
 More often than not, VPN plus log-in equals trouble.
 Even though logging in to paid streaming accounts with IPs from outside my country may be perfectly legal, it could violate the terms of service.
 Creating a new account, pretending that I reside in a different country, definitely does and may be against the law as well!
-The streaming service could shut down my account once they notice I'm logged in from a blacklisted VPN IP.
+The streaming service may shut down my account once they notice I'm logged in from a blacklisted VPN IP.
 And even if they don't penalize me immediately, they may block these IPs beforehand and additionally monitor how often I try different IPs.
 I won't take the risk.

 Q: You complain about YouTube videos being geoblocked.
 Ever heard of VPN?